 General information – Postgraduate Diploma ENT:

-Rila Institute of Health Sciences has developed a Postgraduate Diploma ENT to be offered to students from UK and overseas.
+Rila Institute of Health Sciences has developed a Postgraduate Diploma ENT to be offered to students from the UK and overseas.

 - The programme has been designed specifically for physicians either already employed or wishing to work in ENT.

 - The course runs over approximately a year.
-For exact course dates and locations please check website.
+For exact course dates and locations please check the website.

 - The course integrates several components of learning.
 Understanding of these core topics is assessed through a series of online Higher Order Thinking Questions.